Michael-Lusk-2023/niklaus-von-fluee/README.md

 - a gallery providing impressions of relevant cultural artefacts in the region of Sachseln, Switzerland; and
 - a contact form for requesting information and resources about relevant guided tours and pilgims' ways.

-It is planned further to develop the website to integrate into its content promotion of an existing commercial guided tour operator as well as each of the foundations, churches and museums which administer access to relevant heritage places.
-At the following development stage, it is planned to make the website multilingual, additionally supporting French, German, Italian, languages.
-Support of Portuguese, Russian, and Spanish languages may be added in a succeeding implementation.
-In a later development stage, the website may be extended to support readers by further including a literature list and copies of scholarly publications which are relatively difficult to access.
+It is planned further to develop the website to integrate into its content promotion of an existing commercial guided tour operator as well as each of the organizations which administer access to relevant heritage places.
+At the following development stage, it is planned to make the website multilingual.
+In a later development stage, the website may be extended to support readers by further including a literature list and releted resources.

 *Niklaus von Flüe* will serve tourists and pilgrims by providing a central hub for accessing essential information and practical resources.
 It additionally will benefit an established tour operater as well as relevant foundations, churches, and museums, in each case by informing prospects concerning their respective services.